 The most common axehead hardness is between 50 and 58 HRC.

-Axes that are hand forged are often made in two different hardnesses, with the edge of the bit being a different hardness to the rest of the axehead.
+Hand forged axes are often made in two different hardnesses, with the edge of the bit being a different hardness to the rest of the axehead.

 If you are felling large trees or spending all day splitting firewood, selecting an axe handle length should be based on height.
 I have put together this guide on choosing an axe using this table of axe length vs height: